My Personal Motto:

 When I was growing up, my dream was to somehow be involved with movie making so that I could satisfy my curiosity and, perhaps, have a hand in the process; however, I was destined for other things.
 Rather than fulfill my childhood dream.

-Fast reverse to twenty-one years ago.
+Fast reverse to twenty-four years ago.
 It was the summer of 1992, and I learned that East Hampton was about to have a film festival.
 This festival was to become the first of many, and is now an annual event.
 My dream of being connected, even in a small way, with the movie business resurfaced.
 So, I decided to do some volunteer work for the first festival.
 At the time I was living in mid-Suffolk County, but I made the trek to East Hampton, attended orientation, and picked up the required forms.
 It was then that reality struck - given the commitment of time, the festival scheduling and the distance from my home to the theaters, I realized that I would not be able to satisfy my desire.

 Fortunately, on my way home from orientation, I stopped at a local market and found a copy of Dan’s Papers.
 I loved it, so much so that I subscribed to it shortly thereafter.
 Each week I browsed all of Dan’s Papers from front to back, but I especially enjoyed the column, “South O’ the Highway”, and the photo-journal that highlighted celebrities at various events on the East End.
 It was this that kept me connected, at least in a small way, to the movies and people who made them.
 This lasted for two-years or so, or at least until my subscription to Dan’s had ended.